-4. Height limit.
+6. Height limit.

-- a.
-An accessory dwelling unit shall be in compliance with the following height limits as applicable.
-However, these height limits may be exceeded when the portion of the accessory dwelling unit that would exceed these height limits is located within: - 1) The existing space of a single-family dwelling or an accessory building. - 2) A proposed addition to an existing building and increased height is necessary to allow the roofline of the addition to match the roofline of the existing building that is being added to.
+- An accessory dwelling unit shall be in compliance with the following height limits as applicable.

+However, these height limits may be exceeded when the portion of the accessory dwelling unit that is proposed to exceed these height limits is located within: - 1) The existing space of a single-family or multiple-family dwelling or an accessory building. - 2) A proposed addition to an existing building and increased height is necessary to allow the roofline of the addition to match the roofline of the existing building that is being added to.